How to Make Heroic Returns With Comic Book Investments

 How to invest in comic books

-The most popular website for buying and selling comic books is eBay since it's the most accessible place to hold a collectibles auction or check current market prices.
-While selling a comic is easiest through an eBay auction, this approach may force you to accept a lower price than what you wanted.
-More things can go wrong on eBay as a comic book buyer since your assets risk sustaining damage during shipping and make your investment much less valuable.
+eBay is the most popular website for buying and selling comic books since it's the most accessible place to hold a collectibles auction or check current market prices.
+Selling a comic is easiest through an auction, but this approach may force you to accept a lower price than what you wanted.

-Right now you can invest in Giant-Size X-Men #1 starting at around $65 a share on Otis.
-A 9.8 graded Giant-Size X-Men #1 could go for upwards of $50,000, so investing in it with Otis is a huge steal.
+Right now, you can invest in Giant-Size X-Men #1 starting at around $65 a share on Public.
+A 9.8 graded Giant-Size X-Men #1 could go for upwards of $50,000, so investing in it with Public is a huge steal.

 Another investment platform with a substantial comic book collection worth checking out is Rally.
 Currently, trading on Rally are comics like Marvel Star Wars #1 from 1977 and DC's Batman #2.